kwgoodman/la/doc/source/work.rst

     array([[ 1.,  2.],
            [ 3.,  4.]])

-Note that **fromtuples** changed the data type from integer to float.
+Note that :meth:`fromtuples <la.larry.fromtuples>` changed the data type from integer to float.
 That allows for the possibility of missing data (because NaN is represented as a float).
 Let's throw out the last data point in the example above (note the NaN):
 ::
     >>> data = [('a', 'a', 1), ('a', 'b', 2), ('b', 'a', 3)]
     >>> larry.fromtuples(data)